GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Embedded-Discovery-Service.md

 [TOC](#table-of-contents)

-## Whitelist - How to allow IdPs to access the federated resource
+## Whitelist - How to allow IdPs to access the federated resource - OPTIONAL

 ### How to allow the access to IdPs by specifying their entityID